 In 2012, Florida passed landmark legislation, the Safe Harbor Act, which recognized trafficked children as victims who deserve services when they break free from their traffickers, not incarceration.
-Yet, nearly 10 years later, where are we?
+Yet, while progress has made over the past decade, more is needed.

 COVID has made trafficking worse